-While I generally don't like to see folks borrow against their retirement plans, it actually does make sense in at least a few cases.
-It provides you with access to your retirement plan money (within limits) without getting hit with the 10% early distribution penalty for distributions prior to age 59 1/2.
+While I generally don't like to see folks borrow against their retirement plan, it actually does make sense in at least a few cases.
+It provides you with access to your retirement plan money (within limits) without getting hit with the 10% early distribution penalty for distributions before age 59 1/2.
 You basically pay interest to yourself on the loan -- which is much better than paying interest to a commercial lender, bank, S&L, or credit union.

 Retirement plan loans are generally easy to obtain.
 And there are not a lot of expenses attributed to them.
 And if your credit is less than golden, you might find it easier and cheaper to borrow from your retirement plan than from a commercial lender.

 Who can get a retirement plan loan?